 When we meet…

-A calendar of Meeting dates is located on the Calendar page.
+A calendar of Meeting dates is located under the drop down box, “Diary Dates”.

 Management Committee Meetings – last Thursday of the month at 7pm.
 All members of WAQA are entitled to receive the monthly minutes.